Skip to main content

 6. Select columns to display.

-When the app runs, users can toggle Include archived reviews? to include archived reviews in results.
+When the analysis runs, users can toggle Include archived reviews? to include archived reviews in results.

 This example uses a dataset that includes a column called discount_rate that applies a discount for customers in certain cases.
-You can use a Double parameter inside a Prophecy App that lets users adjust this rate.
-First, you’ll set up a discount_rate parameter of type Double.
+You can use a Double parameter inside an analysis dashboard that lets users adjust this rate.

 2. Click + Add Parameter.